 Coach Waters retired from Heritage High School, in 2008 after 30 years of service as a teacher and coach.
-While at Heritage he coached the golf teams for 10 years and was named as District or Regional Coach of the Year on four occasions.
+While at Heritage he coached the golf teams for 12 years and was named as District or Regional Coach of the Year on four occasions.
 He also served as the school's boys basketball coach for 16 seasons.

-Waters received his B.S. in Education from the University of Tennessee and in 1978 and in 1988 he received his M.S. in Administration and Supervision from Lincoln Memorial University.
-Coach Waters and his wife Lynn reside in Alcoa.
+Waters received his B.S. in Education from the University of Tennessee and in 1978 and an M.S. in Administration and Supervision from Lincoln Memorial University in 1988.